Value Differences

 God’s moral values represent absolute truth.
 Like him, they are immutable.
 To the extent we disagree with God, our moral values represent provisional truth.
 We can edit them anytime to accommodate situational changes.

 God’s moral values are objectively true for everyone because he is morally superior to each of us.
-To the extent we disagree with God, our moral values are subjectively true for us, but not objectively true for others because we are merely equal to them, not morally superior to them.
+To the extent our moral values differ from his, they are not objectively true for others because we are not morally superior to anyone.

-Those who disagree with our moral values live by their own moral codes.
-And since they are morally equal to us, their values have the same validity as ours.
-We may dislike their moral codes, but we lack standing to justly condemn them.
+Those who disagree with our moral code live by their own.
+And since they are morally equal to us, theirs has the same validity as ours.
+Therefore, while we may dislike their moral values, we lack the moral standing to condemn them.

 Societies establish formal and informal moral codes for their members.
-These cultural norms are transient to the extent they differ from God’s moral code because societies change over time.
+However, these cultural norms are transient to the extent they differ from God’s moral code because cultures change over time.

 All societies are morally equal because the individuals who comprise them are moral equals.
-So, conflicting norms among societies are equally valid.
+So conflicting values across diverse cultures are equally valid.
 We may dislike the norms in other cultures, but we lack the moral authority to deem them unjust.

 Moral relativism permits our worst traits to flourish because it can ultimately justify every act of wickedness.
-Abiding by God’s moral code nurtures our virtue because it aligns our behavior with his character.
+Conversely, living by God’s moral code nurtures our virtue by aligning our behavior with his character.

 Small God